Ilefrajhi/weather-app/README.md

 # See the weather where you are with me !
 ![alt text](image-2.png)

-# make some search !
+# make some searchs !

 ![alt text](image-3.png)